crcresearch/ndcmsT3/docs/new_user/connecting_to_crc.md

 For more information on the Public head nodes see the `front_end_workflow` page.

-> [!NOTE]
+!!! note
-> For users connecting from off campus, please review the section `off-campus-connect` first.
+    For users connecting from off campus, please review the section `off-campus-connect` first.

 ------------------------------------------------------------------------